Cal Raleigh Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff leads the league with a collective 9.7 strikeouts per nine innings.
+- The Twins pitching staff is first in the league with a collective 9.7 strikeouts per nine innings.

-- The Twins have a 3.69 team ERA that ranks first across all league pitching staffs.
+- The Twins have the third-ranked team ERA among all MLB pitching staffs (3.75).

-- Twins pitchers combine to allow 110 home runs (1.1 per game), the ninth-fewest in the league.

-- His last time out came on Thursday against the Seattle Mariners, when the right-hander tossed five innings, surrendering two earned runs while allowing six hits.
+- His last time out was on Saturday against the Chicago White Sox, when the right-hander went six innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.